 Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 25 years Asset Valuation Method 10 year smoothed market; 12% soft corridor Inflation 2.50% Salary Increases 3.50% to 11.50% including inflation Investment Rate of Return 6.75% Retirement Age Experience-based table of rates that are specific to the Public Utilities Board's plan of benefits.
 Last updated for the 2019 valuation pursuant to an experience study of the period 2014-2018 Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
 The rates are projected on a fully generational basis with scale UMP.
 Pre-retirement: PUB(10) mortality tables, with the Public Safety table used for males and the General Employee table used for females.
-The rates are projected on a fully generational basis with scale UMP.
-Other Information: Notes to Schedule (1) Increased municipal matching ratio from 1.5-1 to 2-1 in FY 2016.
+The rates are projected on a fully generational basis with scale UMP. projected on a fully generational basis with scale offir.
+Other Information:

+(1) Increased municipal matching ratio from 1.5-1 to 2-1 in FY 2016.